YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Getting Started.md

 ---

+## Getting Started Quick Guide

 ###### _Checklist For This Section:_

 - Is easy to find: clearly visible on the main page.
-- Provides the user with the introductory concepts of the Tool.
+- Provides the user with the introductory concepts of the Tool/App.
 - Has clear steps for installation.
 - Dependencies are made clear.
 - Directs the user to the How-to Examples section.